 The oft-repeated story, originally presented in Carl Breer’s 1960 memoir, says that the impetus for the Airflow came in 1927, when Breer and his wife were summering in Gratiot Beach, in Port Huron, Michigan.
 One evening, Breer saw what he initially assumed was a flock of migrating birds, only to realize it was actually a flight of Army Air Corps pursuit planes on their way back to Selfridge Field, 35 miles (55 km) away.

 Seeing the aircraft in flight led Breer to contemplate the contrast between aircraft design and the primitive state of automotive aerodynamics.
-(Breer was not a stranger to aviation engineering; during World War 1, while still a Studebaker employee, he had worked with O.E.
-Hunt and James Heaslip on the production engineering of the 12-cylinder Liberty engine used in many Allied aircraft.)
+Breer was no stranger to aviation engineering; during World War I, while still a Studebaker employee, he had worked with O.E.
+Hunt and James Heaslip on the production engineering of the 12-cylinder Liberty engine used in many Allied aircraft.

 Aerodynamic streamlining was not a new idea in automotive design even in 1927.
 In the early twenties, a number of aviation engineers had turned their attention to automobiles, particularly in Germany, where the Armistice had placed sharp restrictions on the postwar aircraft industry.
 At the 1921 Berlin Auto Show, for example, Austrian engineer Edmund Rumpler had displayed a prototype of his remarkable Tropfenwagen, a teardrop-shaped, mid-engined car with a single headlight and a 157 cu. in.
 (2,580 cc) W6 engine.
 Later wind tunnel tests revealed that the Tropfenwagen had a drag coefficient of only 0.27, highly respectable even today.